captainrobbo/wikijstest/manuals/cms/scoring-tab.md

 *Sum of times*: Cumulative times by the number of finishers/scorers per team *Sum of age grades*:
 *No teams, just filtered individuals*:
+**Teams per club**: Choose from the available drop-downs:
+*One team per club*: Choose this if you are only going to have one competing team for each club.
+*A and B teams only*: Choose this if you are going to have two teams in each club.
+For example, if you have a XC race and it is 4 to score per team, you could have an A & B team per club.
+This will impact scoring further down the field if you choose *Sum of filtered race positions* as your method.
+*Any number of teams*:As above but you can have any number of teams per club until you run out of athletes so no-one would be a non-scorer, unless there are incomplete teams (that are not allowed).
 **Allow non-scorers**: Tick this if you want non-scorers to impact upon the calculation of places.
 For example, if you choose a position based scoring method and a non-scorer finished 23rd and scorer is 24th, do you want the scorer to be scored as 23rd or 24th?
 **Scorers**:Type the maximum number of scorers that are to score in a team.
 **Allow incomplete teams**:Tick this if incomplete teams (position based scoring methods) are still allowed to score.
 **penalty**: Type the position penalty for incomplete teams.
 It is per competitor.

 Once you have completed the fields, click *Save*.
 Currently (12th March 2019) you need to complete this input for every race and category you want to implement so if there are multiple categories it could take a while.
+If you want to edit a field then just click on the specific Scoring field and it will bring up the above options to edit.

 If you have results in already, click *View Table* to see the results.
 Click *Back* to see your list of saved scoring methods.
 As you can see below, this example competition had multiple scoring implemented: